Annual Meeting and College

 The Sandi Qualley National Meeting Attendance Scholarship

-The Sandi Qualley National Scholarship Fund is a scholarship awarded to HACA members or families to attend either the National Hemophilia Foundation (NHF) Bleeding Disorders Conference or the Hemophilia Federation of America (HFA) Symposium.
+The Sandi Qualley National Scholarship Fund is a scholarship awarded to HACA members or families to attend either the National Bleeding Disorders Foundation (NBDF) Bleeding Disorders Conference or the Hemophilia Federation of America (HFA) Symposium.
 It is named in honor of Sandi Qualley, who served as the Executive Director of HACA from 1991 to 2011.
 In 2024, we will offer one scholarship to each conference.

 The Hemophilia Association of the Capital Area’s George and Linda Price Scholarship was established to honor the generous volunteerism of George and Linda Price.
 From the time their youngest son, Greg, was diagnosed with hemophilia B, George and Linda were actively involved with the chapter.
 They both became members of HACA’s Board of Directors in 1984 and served in various capacities on that board until the mid 1990s.
 George passed away in 2015, but Linda is still involved in chapter activities.